code-lab-org/nost-tools/docs/source/resources_library/common_issues/index.rst

 .. dropdown:: How can I map my complex scenario into an NOS-T project?

     The first step in evaluating a project for modeling with NOS-T is to break down components of the scenario into individual components that can be turned into applications.
 Once these applications are identified, determine the way they will interact.
-Common interactions and methods for determining them are detailed in the whitepaper Common Interacts.
+Common interactions and methods for determining them are detailed in the whitepaper :ref:`commonInteracts`.